rodit-org/apiwallet-rodit/README.md

 Run it.
 It will install the npm, nodejs, jq, and near cli dependencies to be able to handle RODT with rodtwallet.sh

 ## How to Use
-You need to set the blockchain network: export BLOCKCHAIN_ENV=testnet (for testnet, mainnet for mainnet) You may want to add this line to your .bachrc file

 Options:

 Usage: ./walletsh/rodtwallet.sh [account_id] [Options]